NextronSystems/thor-manual/usage/beforeyoubegin.rst

 About License Files
 ^^^^^^^^^^^^^^^^^^^

-THOR processes the program folder and all sub folders in search for a valid license file with a ``.lic`` extension and picks the first valid license it can find.
+THOR processes its program folder and all sub folders in search for a valid license file with a ``.lic`` extension, and picks the first valid license it can find.

 This change has been made to facilitate the rollout using the new host